- 4-in-1 screwdriver

 Unscrew the fixture end cover.
 Screw locations will vary, but double-bulb units typically have a screw on each side, and four-bulb units typically have an additional screw on the top center edge.
 Remove all screws and pull off the cover.

-Slide out the socket to expose the wiring.
+Slide out the fluorescent light socket to expose the wiring.
 It's very important to keep the wiring order straight, so cut one side of the old socket wiring loose at a time.
 Strip the wiring back 1/2 in., then press the bare wire ends into the terminal slots on the new socket.
 The terminal slot works like a barbed fishhook; once a wire is pushed in, it cannot be pulled out.
 Repeat the process for the remaining wires and then replace the socket.

 Push the stripped wire into the new terminal, being careful to insert the correct wire into each terminal.